hweifluids/LatticeUrbanWind/README.md

 ## Contact

-If you have questions, suggestions, or want to collaborate, feel free to reach out.
-I am Huanxia Wei.
+If you have questions, suggestions, or want to collaborate, feel free to reach out (Huanxia Wei).

 - Email: huanxia.wei@u.nus.edu
 - WeChat: TJerCZ

 ## License

 This repository is released under a custom, non-commercial, non-military, no-AI-training license.
-Please read `LICENSE.md` carefully before use.
-FluidX3D is included under its own license and terms.
+Please read `LICENSE.md` carefully before use. **FluidX3D is included under its own license and terms, which should also be followed strictly to use this platform.**